 - Users with 'Full Access' and Accounting Managers will have full access to the PO Module once it’s activated

 - Restaurant Managers can access the PO Module for data entry, but cannot Submit a PO by default

-- The secondary security role 'Submit Purchase Order' security role to each Restaurant Manager that will Submit (email) Orders directly to Vendors
+- The secondary security role 'Submit Purchase Order' will grant the ability for a Restaurant Manager to Submit (email) Orders directly to Vendors

 - Setup (or review) your Vendor Items.
 A Vendor Item must exist for all Items/Vendors that will be ordered via Purchase Orders

 - Setup Item Locations for all Items/Locations that will be ordered via Purchase Orders

 - Note: Item Locations are not required to use the Purchase Order feature, but are required for PO Suggestions to function

 - Add email addresses to Vendor Records

 - Create Purchase Order Templates, and set them to a schedule to fully utilize the Purchasing Assistant functionality

-Purchase Orders is accessible in two separate places in R365.
+Purchase Orders are accessible in two separate places in R365.